PostHog/posthog.com/contents/blog/dynamic-open-graph-images.md

 ## The TL;DR version:

-The image preview you see when sharing a link is a great opportunity to get your brand’s message in front of people without them even clicking through to your website.
-Most sites just opt to display a logo and some brand elements.
+The image preview you see when sharing a link on social media is called the Open Graph image, and is essentially free advertising space.
+It's a chance to get a message in front of people without them even clicking through to your website.

+But most sites (including ours, up until recently) just opt to display a logo and some branding, leaving a lot of opportunity on the table.

 ### Before